Barbara615/mist/docs/use-cases/enterprise-analytics.md

 ## Overview

-Currently the most common workflow for big data analytics applications is to pre-process large data sets offline using combination of Apache Spark batch and streaming jobs and then save results into key-value or columnar database.
-Then enterprise applications use pre-calculated data sets for visualisations, search, email campaigns, reporting and other use cases.
+Currently, the most common workflow for big data analytics applications is to pre-process large data sets offline using the combination of Apache Spark batch and streaming jobs and then saving results into key-value or columnar database.
+Then enterprise applications use pre-calculated data sets for visualisations, search, email campaigns and reporting among other use cases.

-However this "classic" architecture has number of limitations.
-We list those below and highlight how Hydrosphere Mist addresses the issues in the context of advance analytics applications.
+However, this "classic" architecture has a number of limitations.
+We heve listed tham below and also highlighted how Hydrosphere Mist addresses theese issues in the context of advance analytics applications.

 Classic architecture limitations:
  - Not all the data sets could be pre-calculated in advance.
  - No clear API.
-Enterprise applications has no control over Apache Spark jobs.
+Enterprise applications have no control over Apache Spark jobs.
  - Shared nothing architecture principle is broken - shared database is used as an API between analytics stack and enterprise applications.

 How Hydrosphere Mist helps
- - User can define additional parameters for the job and execute reporting, simulation or prediction jobs on demand using Hydrosphere Mist API.
+ - The user can define additional parameters for the job and execute reporting, simulation or prediction jobs on demand using Hydrosphere Mist API.
  - Applications and services instantly trigger parameterized Apache Spark jobs and receive results via domain specific REST or Messaging API.
  - Every application or service should decide where and how to store/index data set for later use.
 Hydrosphere Mist enforces the right decoupling of these services.

-By solving these challenges Hydrosphere Mist enables more advanced and interactive enterprise analytics applications to be built on top of Apache Spark.
+By solving these challenges, Hydrosphere Mist enables more advanced and interactive enterprise analytics applications to be built on top of Apache Spark.

-Please note in this use case we are not talking about low latency job execution.
-Obviously the main purpose of using Apache Spark is to process large data sets.
+Please note that in this use case, we are not talking about low latency job execution.
+Obviously, the primary purpose of using Apache Spark is to process large data sets.
 Large data sets processing could not be low latency.
-Hydrosphere Mist garanties instant job start by managing SparkContexts and provides API layer on top of that.
+Hydrosphere Mist guarantees instant job start by managing SparkContexts and providing API layer on top of that.
-For realtime applications with low latency and high throughput built on top of machine learning models trained in by Apache Spark please refer to the use case [Realtime Machine Learning Applications](/docs/use-cases/ml-realtime.md).
+For real-time applications with low latency and high throughput built on top of machine learning models trained in by Apache Spark, please refer to the use case [Realtime Machine Learning Applications](/docs/use-cases/ml-realtime.md).

 ## Tutorial
-In this tutorial we will take the basic Apache Spark example, extend it to more realistic use case and deploy it as a service using Hydrosphere Mist.
+In this tutorial, we will take the basic Apache Spark example, extend it to a more realistic use case and deploy it as a service using Hydrosphere Mist.

 ### (1/6) Taking basic Apache Spark text search example